Emergency Services is holding a Open House Saturday, August 18, all afternoon.

 This is a decision that our board took very seriously on behalf of our citizens.
 Our fire millage is “for the purpose of providing funds for fire protection.”
 Most of the fire safety funds collected each year have paid Fife Lake Township’s share of the Grand Traverse Rural Fire budget, which in 2017 is $55,046 , while our millage collects $58,000 a year.

-This decision allows us to start the legal process to leave GTRF.
-This will begin with a letter of intent to withdraw, which will be given to GTRF at their next meeting.
-The process will include adopting a resolution and presenting it to GTRF before June 30, 2017.
-This resolution will notify GTRF that we will officially leave GTRF on December 31, 2017.
+This decision alloed us to start the legal process to leave GTRF.
+This began with a letter of intent to withdraw.
+We adopted a resolution which notified GTRF that we would officially leave GTRF on April 30, 2018.

 Let it be known that it is our intention to continue working with our adjacent neighbors in a professional, cooperative manner for Fire Safety today and into the future.
 This will be done through mutual aid agreements signed by both parties.